robrcodes/odin-landing-page/README.md

 Live [Preview](https://rrenwick.github.io/odin-landing-page/)

-I have modified the original specification only slightly, adding images to give it a slight theme of 'car meet-up' club page.
+I have modified the original specification only slightly, adding images to give it a theme of 'car meet-up' club page.